 Genes are the basic unit of heredity.
-Most genes are made of strands of genetic material called DNA.
-DNA contains all the hereditary information of an individual.
+Most of the genes comprises strands of genetic material called DNA.
+DNA comprises all the hereditary information of an individual.
 This information is passed on from one generation to the other in the form of homologous chromosomes.
 The DNA is transcribed into mRNA and translated into proteins.
 This is known as central dogma.

 Very Short Answer Type Questions

 Q.1.
 State the function of histones in DNA packaging.

 - They play a role in gene regulation.

 - They help the DNA to wind around it.

 Also Read DNA packaging.